 A Winter Wonderland of Adventure awaits in beautiful Ouray, Colorado!

 Centuries before the white man arrived, the Tabeguache Ute, a nomadic band, traveled to this idyllic setting in the summer months to hunt the abundant forest game and to soak in what they called “sacred miracle waters”.
 Even then, they knew the springs that simmer beneath much of Ouray were therapeutic.
 In fact, the town’s original name was “Uncompahgre”, the Ute word for “hot water springs”.
 Today, the natural hot springs in Ouray still draw visitors for their reputed healing abilities.
 Although the City Hot Springs Pool is currently in renovation, a variety of private hot springs are available for a more intimate soaking experience.
 Here at the Box Canyon Lodge, our natural hot springs come out of the ground at 140°.
 We then feed it into our redwood hot tubs at a more comfortable temperature, between 103°-109°, depending on the time of year.
 Our hot springs are exclusively for the use of our guests, and offer a peaceful setting perfect for relaxing after a day of winter adventures!

 The local children’s sledding hill, known as Vinegar Hill, has been Ouray’s sledding hill for over 100 years.
 It is located on the east side of town between Fifth and Sixth Avenue.
 The top and bottom of Fifth Street, between these two avenues, is blocked off with hay bales to driving traffic.
 In addition to this in-town sledding hill, a short drive from Ouray in either direction offers unlimited sledding in some of the most spectacular mountains you’ll ever see.
 If you didn’t bring a sled you can purchase an inexpensive plastic one from several of Ouray’s shops.
-For the more serious thrill seeker, check out Ouray Mountain Sports for handmade wooden sleds from Silverton.
+For the more serious thrill seeker, check out Ouray Mountain Sports for ideas on the best spots for back country adventures.
 A large piece of cardboard works well too!

 The Ouray ice skating rink is located at Rotary Park, approximately one mile north of the Hot Springs Pool, and offers some amazing mountain views during the day, as well as the opportunity for some serious star gazing at night!
 The rink is typically open from late December throughout the winter as long as winter temperatures remain cold enough to maintain ice.
 So bring your skates and enjoy the fun atmosphere of an outdoor ice rink.
 If you don't have skates with you, the Ouray City Pool does rent skates for a small fee.
 Or, pick up a game of “broom ball” with some of the locals.
 The rink is maintained by the City of Ouray and a cadre of volunteers.
 There is a small warming hut located at the rink.
 Lights at the rink allow for skating in the cold and silent hours of a winter evening with stars shining above.

 Cross Country Skiing and Snow Shoeing: